bensooter/Cylance-Graylog-Content-Pack/README.md

 ## Requirements

-Cylance PROTECT configured to send syslog TCP data on Graylog on port 6514.
+Cylance PROTECT configured to send syslog TCP data to Graylog on port 6514.